TrellixVulnTeam/swahilipython_SCMU/Doc/library/email.encoders.rst

 This module is deprecated in Python 3.
-The functions provided here should not be called explicitly since the :class:`~email.mime.text.MIMEText` class sets the content type and CTE header using the *_subtype* and *_charset* values passed during the instaniation of that class.
+The functions provided here should not be called explicitly since the :class:`~email.mime.text.MIMEText` kundi sets the content type and CTE header using the *_subtype* and *_charset* values passed during the instaniation of that class.

 The remaining text in this section is the original documentation of the module.

-When creating :class:`~email.message.Message` objects from scratch, you often need to encode the payloads for transport through compliant mail servers.
+When creating :class:`~email.message.Message` objects kutoka scratch, you often need to encode the payloads for transport through compliant mail servers.
 This is especially true for :mimetype:`image/\*` and :mimetype:`text/\*` type messages containing binary data.